LiMinggang/madedit-mod/README.txt

 Mod v0.3.5
 New: MadMacro local script list on Toolbar
 New: Open/edit Saved MadMacro script
-New: Build time shown on About Dialog(Windows)
+New: Build time shown on About Dialog
-Update translation
+New: Copy the first word instead of the whole selection for search/replace/spell check Update translation

 Fix: Enable line breaking to enable disable 2 belows